iods/magento2-sysconfig/README.md

  * CRUD operations for modules to utilize
  * Custom field models and templates for additional field types
  * Grid examples for displaying existing data
+ * Extends the config key options available to the GraphQL endpoints

 Table of Contents